jota-one/jota.one/README.md

 ```

 ## Run the project
-You have to run two comands concurrently:
+You have to run two commands concurrently:
 ```bash
 # From the project root
 $ zola serve